LeonardoDL/Laminaria/README.md

 - Intershuffle:
 	- A controlled method, it will pick random songs from the starting playlist until it finds one that is in another playlist, and it switches to that playlist and starts adding musics from there, until it finds another song that is also in another playlist, rinse repeat.
 It keeps switching playlist until there's no songs in the current playlist.
 It may go back to a previous playlist, but no song is added twice.
 - Chaotic:
-	- Joins all selected playlists and shuffles them
+	- Joins all selected playlists and shuffles them.

 > Choose starting playlist: